Coinsence/coinsence.github.io/_posts/2019-12-05-crypto-challenge-2019.md

 featured: false
 ---

 Are you a Blockchain enthusiast?
-Do ou believe in the power of decentralization in creating value and empowering communities?
+Do you believe in the power of decentralization in creating value and empowering communities?
 Do you care about social and environmental impact?
 This global challenge is for you!

 ##### Background